alexeigud/smart-brain-api/README.md

 # smart-brain-api
 Back-end of smart-brainf

+The project's aim is to demostrate my skills in developing a full stack web app

+REST API THAT ALLOWS USERS TO SIGN UP and LOGIN into smart brain app Technologies used bcrypte, express, knex

-Uses Node.js, Express and PostgreSQL database
+Written with Node.js, Express and PostgreSQL